Drake Reportedly Slams Meek Mill As ‘A Joke Of A Rapper’ Amid Feud Over Nicki Minaj

 Back in 2013, Meek Mill first alluded to drama with his fellow rapped after accusing Drake of not writing his own raps on social media, calling out the “One Dance” rapper in a slew of scathing tweets that appeared to start their beef.

 “Stop comparing Drake to me too….
 He don’t write his own raps!”
-Mill tweeted out of his fellow rapper at the time, seemingly confirming his and Drake’s feud for the first time.
+Mill tweeted out regarding his fellow rapper at the time, seemingly confirming his and Drake’s feud for the first time.
 “That’s why he ain’t tweet my album because we found out!”

 “He ain’t even write that verse on my album,” Mill continued of Drake amid their beef.
 “If I woulda knew I woulda took it off my album.
 I don’t trick my fans!
 Lol.”

-The twosome then continued to hurl insults at each other while Meek was dating Nicki, with Minaj and Mill even slamming Drake back in July 2015 during a stop on Nicki’s “Pinkprint Tour” as the two rappers continued to feud.
+The twosome then continued to hurl insults at each other while Meek was dating Nicki, with Minaj and Mill even slamming Drake back in July of 2015 during a stop on Nicki’s “Pinkprint Tour” as the two rappers continued to feud.

-But despite Drake and Meek’s years long beef, Nicki and Drake have reportedly always been close friends after collaborating on a number of tracks, which allegedly caused drama for herself and Meek while they were dating.
+But despite Drake and Meek’s years-long beef, Nicki and Drake have reportedly always been close friends after collaborating on a number of tracks, which allegedly caused drama for herself and Meek while they were dating.

 Hollywood Life reported just last October that Drake was supposedly “infatuated” with Minaj, despite her still dating Meek at the time, and was supposedly looking to start dating her following his split with Rihanna.